Complete subvarieties in the projectivized strata of meromorphic differentials: Introduction

+From the above theorem, we deduce the existence of a non-constant plurisubharmonic function on any positive-dimensional subvariety of a projectivized stratum of meromorphic differentials.
+The maximum principle then implies that such subvarieties cannot be complete.

+\begin{corollary} There is no positive-dimensional complete subvariety in any stratum $\mathbb{P}\Omega\mathcal M_g(\mu)$ of strictly meromorphic differentials. \end{corollary}

-Besides Abelian differentials, one can also study the strata of $k$-differentials with prescribed zero and pole orders, where a $k$-differential is a section of the $k$-th power of the canonical bundle.
-Note that a $k$-differential with pole orders at most $k-1$ (i.e., when the corresponding $\frac{1}{k}$-translation surface has finite area) can be lifted via the canonical cyclic covering construction to the $k$-th power of a holomorphic one-form; see~\cite[Section 2]{BCGGM-k}.
-Theorem~\ref{thm:MAIN} therefore implies the following corollary, which settles the remaining case concerning complete subvarieties in the strata of $k$-differentials; see~\cite[Remark]{C23}.
+Besides Abelian differentials, one can also study strata of $k$-differentials with prescribed zero and pole orders, where a $k$-differential is a section of the $k$th power of the canonical bundle.
+Note that a $k$-differential with a pole of order at least $k$ (i.e., when the corresponding $(1/k)$-translation surface structure has infinite area) can be lifted via the canonical cyclic covering construction to the $k$th power of a strictly meromorphic differential one-form; see~\cite[Section 2]{BCGGM-k}.
+Corollary~\ref{cor:NoPositive} therefore implies the following.